-In the second quarter of fiscal 2019, sales to customers outside the U.S. accounted for 46% of our total sales.
+In the third quarter of fiscal 2019, sales to customers outside the U.S. accounted for 45% of our total sales.
 These customers include both indigenous companies and multinational companies with expanding global presence.
 In addition to the global factors previously mentioned in the "Overview" section, international demand, particularly in emerging markets, has historically been driven by the strength of the industrial economy in each region, investments in infrastructure and expanding consumer markets.
 We use changes in key countries' gross domestic product and industrial production as indicators of the growth opportunities in each region where we do business.
-Recent industrial production forecasts continue to project growth in most of our key countries in fiscal 2019.
+Levels of industrial production in key countries have deteriorated over recent periods.